 Only a few car insurance companies write policies for non-owners, and the purchase process means you usually will have to speak with an agent.
 (See “How to buy non-owners auto insurance.”)

-The cost of non-owner auto insurance varies but usually is much cheaper than a policy that includes a vehicle.
+The cost of non-owner auto insurance varies but usually is cheaper than a policy that includes a vehicle.
 You also are less risky to an insurance company because you don’t have regular access to a car.
+(See sample rates in "What does a non-owners policy cost?")

 Factors that influence pricing include: